weaviate/weaviate-io/developers/weaviate/current/graphql-references/filters.md

 }
 ```

-# Offset filter (pagination)
+# Offset argument (pagination)

 Supported by the `Get{}`, `Explore{}` and `Aggregate{}` function.

-The offset filter works in conjunction with the existing limit parameter.
+The offset parameter works in conjunction with the existing limit parameter.
 For example, to list the first ten results, set `limit: 10`.
 Then, to "display the second page of 10", set `offset: 10`, `limit:10` and so on.
 E.g. to show the 9th page of 10 results, set `offset:80, limit:10` to effectively display results 81-90.

 An example of a stand-alone limit filter: